CS467-OPM-Site/OPM/backend/README.md

 If a field is included, it is assumed that user is trying to edit that field.
 Leaving the field out of the payload will keep the field's original value.
+No fields can be deleted, or have just empty spaces.

 > ```json
 > {